The sun cross

 They are positioned west of Cairo and aligned with true north.
 Despite their antiquity, there is not a single hieroglyph on any of the structures—implying that they were built before dynastic Egypt.
 It also suggests that the secrets of these sonic temples were conveyed in their mathematical ratios—the purest language in the universe.
 Today we would call them “darkness retreats”.

 Pictured above is the geometrical design the Giza Necropolis is based on.
 We can even reproduce it from memory because it looks like a sun cross.
-This stereographic projection of the rhombicuboctahedron hints at the secret of the universe:
+This is the stereographic projection of the rhombicuboctahedron:

-But this masculine figure is merely a reflection of the heavens.
 The swastika also symbolises the cosmos, representing the spinning constellations of the celestial north pole.
 This is the rotational movement around a centre or immutable axis (axis mundi) designed by the Great Architect of the Universe.
-This spiral is anticlockwise (feminine) and represents Isis.
-In other words, these two symbols are reflections of each other that together form a whole.
+This spiral is anticlockwise (feminine) and represents Isis:

 Above: the precessional north celestial pole